open-sauced/intro/07-types-of-contributions.md

-# Types of Contributions
+# Types of Open Source Contributions

 In this chapter, we will discuss the non-coding and coding types of contributions involved with open source projects.

-## Non-Coding Type of Contributions
+## Non-Coding Contributions

 Non-coding contributions are types of contributions that do not involve writing or modifying code.
 However, they are essential for the sustainability and growth of open source projects.